 Though that sets the scene, not all is as it seems.
 And the rest of the book travels from busy London to secretive Venice to new settlements in Hadley, Massachusetts — as each member of this family tries to uncover the truth behind appearances.
 Along the way, we learn a bit about the English market for antiquities, the classism of British society, mounting tensions between settlers and indigenous people in America, the strength of a mother’s intuition, and the persistence of an old lover’s guilt.

 It’s quite a tale.
 I love how it unfolds and I only had one significant issue, which happens late in the book concerning one character’s turnaround, which to me, simply did not seem plausible.
 Not enough of a problem, however, to spoil this original historical novel.
 And I’m looking forward to the next two volumes.

 More about the prolific author, Philippa Gregory.

-You may be interested in my review of the first book in the Fairmile series, TIDELANDS.
+You may be interested in my reviews of other books in the Fairmile series, TIDELANDS #2

 Or, reviews of some other books by Philippa Gregory: